Positive relationships

 mother whispers in daughter's ear

-To finish up, we’ve got some extra, short tips for practitioners who want to improve the way the ask open-ended questions.
+To finish up, we’ve got some short tips for practitioners who want to improve the way the ask open-ended questions.
 For this, we’re indebted to Professor Iram Siraj-Blatchford’s 2005 presentation “Quality Interactions in the Early Years’ where you can find even more ideas to support quality Sustained Shared Thinking.

 • Tune in – Respect the child and how they’re feeling, including their body language, speech and actions.
 Don’t get so wrapped up in your own thoughts that you forget to connect with the child.